-I. Museum Tours (20-45 mins.)
-Free!
+I. Museum Scavenger Hunts (20-45 mins.)
+Maximum of 60 participants* Free!

 II.
 Group Programs (20-40 mins.)
 Maximum of 60 participants* Free!

 The museum features a variety of field programs for families, schools, and community groups to not only learn about but also experience their maritime heritage.